CenterPoint Energy in Texas: Service Area, Outages & TDU Charges Guide

 Written by Christine Orlando | Reviewed By Luis Luna

-Last updated March 20, 2026
+Last updated

 Power Wizard is an independent electricity marketplace offering clear and unbiased information.
-The companies and partners featured do not have any influence on our editorial process even when we showcase their products.
-Learn more.
+The companies featured do not influence our editorial process, even when we showcase their products.
+Check our editorial process and how we make money.

 CenterPoint Energy at a Glance